Contrast-Security-OSS/docs/content/tools/eclipse/EclipseAbout.md

 tags: "tools eclipse integration"
 -->

-## What is Contrast for Eclipse?
+## Use Contrast for Eclipse

-Contrast for Eclipse brings Contrast’s award-winning vulnerability analysis technology to Java developers through a fully integrated Eclipse IDE plugin.
-It is free, easy to use, and powerful application security that expertly pinpoints vulnerabilities such as SQL Injection and Cross-Site Scripting - right to the source for easy remediation.
+For applications deployed with the Contrast agent, you can access vulnerability information right within your Eclipse IDE.
+It's free, powerful application security that expertly pinpoints vulnerabilities such as SQL Injection and Cross-Site Scripting for easy remediation.
+You're taken to the line of code inside Eclipse, and can view more details on the Contrast console.

+## Supported Systems

+Eclipse versions:

+* Oxygen (4.7)
+* Neon (4.6)
+* Mars (4.5)

+Operating systems:

+* Mac/OS
+* Windows
+* Linux (unsupported)